rogierschouten/tzdata-generate/README.md

 ## Usage
 Releasing a new version:

-- extract tzdataXXX.tar.gz to input/tzdataXXX/
-- ./newdata.sh
+- ./newdata.sh (this will download the latest version automatically)
 - commit and check changes
 - ensure .npmrc points to world
 - sync with Github